THE LAST

-Pozzuoli and Campi Flegrei were hit by a slight earthquake during the night.
-The earthquake, of magnitude 1.6, was recorded at 3:06 with its epicenter in via Vecchia San Gennaro, at a depth of 1,6 kilometers.
-Just a few minutes earlier, at 3:02, another slight earthquake, of magnitude 1, had hit the same area.
+Pozzuoli and the Phlegraean Fields were hit by a mild earthquake overnight.
+The 1.6 magnitude quake struck at 3:06 AM, with its epicenter in Via Vecchia San Gennaro, at a depth of 1,6 kilometers.
+Just a few minutes earlier, at 3:02 AM, another mild magnitude 1 quake had struck the same area.

 According to data provided by the Vesuvius Observatory and the monitoring room of the National Institute of Geophysics and Volcanology (INGV) in Naples, 28 small, low-intensity seismic events have been detected in the Phlegraean area in recent weeks.
 These phenomena are part of a constant, albeit slight, seismic activity that characterizes the volcanic area of Campi Flegrei.